datagodzilla/bio-ner/NER_model.md

 Files added alongside this doc to support reproducibility:

-- `requirements-lock.txt` — pip freeze snapshot used by the CI job
+ - `requirements-clean.txt` — pip requirements used by the CI job (cleaned, portable)
 - `environment.yml` — conda export to reproduce exact binary builds locally
 - `run_offline.sh` — helper to set offline env vars and start the app (defaults to port `5050`)
 - `CONTRIBUTING.md` — short reproduction and contribution guide